shriv/jekyll-now/_posts/2018-10-27-Playgrounds-vs-pubs.md

 |Seatoun Wharf and Boatsheds|Marine Parade|(POLYGON ((174.829013038144 -41.3179656818365,...|

 ## Polygons to POIs
 Polygons are special spatial (oh homophonic joy!) data structures that can be manipulated with dedicated spatial software, e.g. the suite of GIS (Geographic Information Systems) like ESRI, ARCGis etc. Hardly one to be left out, Python also provides a suite for spatial data management and manipulation.
 Enter Geopandas.
 This library extends dataframes to spatial dataframes.
 Some of the extensions include methods that operate on spatial data formats.
 Like polygons.
 With these methods, it's very easy to convert a polygon to a centroid - as easy as **df['polygon_column'].centroid**.
-None of the rigamarole that we wen through in the previous section!
+None of the rigamarole that we went through in the previous section!

 Unfortunately, generating a centroid for a park is not sufficient for accessibility analysis.
 Some parks are massive and a centroid is not really representative of distance to the park from a nearby street.
 What we need are several evenly distributed points _within_ the park.
 With the power of geopandas, this is actually pretty easy to do.